payloadcms/public-demo/README.md

 **Navigate to folder and install dependencies**

-Type `cd ./public-demo` and then `pnpm install` to add all required dependencies.
+Type `cd ./public-demo` and then `yarn install` to add all required dependencies.

 **Duplicate the example `.env` file and fill in your own values**